jonahisadev/pwds/README.md

 I also wrote the `include/args` library and it has some quirks between Linux and macOS, so there's almost certainly some issues on Windows too.

+This project was designed to work with NSS "vaults", but could be extended to use various PKCS11 libraries for personal use with smart cards or smart sticks.
+In an enterprise setting, an HSM could be used.

 ## Motivation